jessfraz/blog/content/post/home-hardware-part-one.md

 a Control4 or Savant dealer, either, just because I want to change how something works.

-I want to use Home Assistant, HomeKit, or my own code, and pick hardware from different vendors.
-Give me source or a usable API and I'll connect it myself.
+Give me API access or give me death.
+Source works too.
+I'll pick the hardware and connect it to Home Assistant, HomeKit, or my own code.
+If I want another sensor or some weird maintenance reminder, I can write that.
-I might want to add a sensor or automate some maintenance thing nobody else cares about.
-I don't want to be stuck with whatever somebody else's software happens to support.
-Fuck that.[^not-a-business]
+It's my fucking house.[^not-a-business]

 ## Back to the Bluetooth proxies

-A Bluetooth proxy lets Home Assistant talk to nearby Bluetooth Low Energy devices over the network.[^proxy] Put proxies near the sensors, and the machine running Home Assistant doesn't need to be within Bluetooth range of all of them.
+With a Bluetooth proxy, I can put the BLE radio near the sensors and get back to Home Assistant over the network.[^proxy] The machine running Home Assistant doesn't have to be within range of every sensor.

 When I mentioned my plans to [Paul (paultag)](https://notes.pault.ag/) over Slack, he pointed out that Olimex might be constrained by what the FCC allows,